Coronavirus Crackdown: Fort Lauderdale, Miami Target COVID-19 Laws Violations

 An additional preventative measure in place is that vacation rental properties are only allowed to house the people who rented them in Broward County.
 This order was to curb the use of vacation rentals being used for house parties.

-“We are running out of [hospital] bed space because all of these stupid people who insist it’s nothing worst than the flu are wrong,” said Steve Geller, Broward County’s vice mayor.
+“We are running out of [hospital] bed space because all of these stupid people who insist it’s nothing worse than the flu are wrong,” said Steve Geller, Broward County’s vice mayor.
 “The flu doesn’t fill our intensive-care units.”

 “There is frustration and concern in Broward County that if the coronavirus outbreak continues down this path, there may need to be a countywide shutdown,” Local 10 reported.